DJSeb/kernel-shark-sebanek-gh-mirror/README.md

     topology given by the user to the program
   - _Other smaller additions to KernelShark's abilities_
-- **SurveyPaper** - directory containing the survey paper/bachelor thesis paper **in Czech** about the plugins & enhancements above, along with `ExamplePrograms` directory in which files for showcasing above's abilities may be found (namely four topology
+- **SurveyPaper** - directory containing the survey paper/bachelor thesis paper **in Czech** about the plugins & enhancements above, along with `ExampleData` directory in which files for showcasing above's abilities may be found (namely four topology
   XML files and two trace files with DAT extension).

 These five components' requirements are defined in the [project specification document](./ProjectSpecification.md).
 Each plugin has